ieeevr/2024-test/attend/registrationtest/index.md

     <li style="color: #F5725E:"><strong>Why I can't open the registration system after I clicked the register button?</strong><br/>
       It may need a few minutes to open the registration system for the first time.</li>
     <li style="color: #F5725E:"><strong>Why I can't click the "Pay" button although I have filled out the form correctly?</strong><br/>
       The "Pay" button is inactive unless the server confirms the form is filled out.
-Usually, the confirmation is done in a minute.
+Usually, the confirmation is done automaticly in a minute.
 For uploading a digital copy of Student ID, you may wait a couple of minutes for the server to receive the registration data.</li>
 </ol>